NoroffFEU/development-platforms/Github-case-study.md

 Effective teamwork and code management are essential for the development of software.
 The difficulty is in locating the best platform to aid in this process.
 GitHub emerged as a solution for these challenges by providing a web-based platform for code storage, sharing, and collaboration.

-With a collection of collaboration and code editing tools, GitHub aims to give developers a single location to save, organize, and manage their code.
+With a collection of collaboration and code editing tools, GitHub aims to give developers a single location to save, organise, and manage their code.
 It also includes bug and feature request tracking tools such as issues and pull requests for reviewing and merging code changes.
 GitHub supports and integrates continuous integration and deployment technologies.
 For example, GitHub has released desktop apps for Windows and macOS, making it easy for users to integrate them into their workflows.
 GitHub provides a complete and easy solution for software development.

 ## Brief History

 GitHub's development started on October 19, 2007.
 In April 2008, Tom Preston-Werner, Chris Wanstrath, P.J.
 Hyett, and Scott Chacon officially launched the site after beta testing.
 Since its founding in 2008, GitHub has grown to become one of the most popular services for hosting and exchanging code.

-### The Growth of GitHub
+### The growth of GitHub
 GitHub has experienced significant growth since its launch.

 **Early Success**